Tammy Abraham: Youth

-Abraham has represented England at both under-18 and under-19 level.
+Abraham represented England at both under-18 and under-19 level.
 He scored his first goals at age group level for England in March 2015, netting a brace as England U18 defeated Switzerland 6–1.
 Later that year, while representing the U19 team in a friendly against Japan, Abraham and teammate Patrick Roberts played a game of rock paper scissors on the pitch to decide who would take a penalty.
 Abraham was triumphant but missed the resultant spot-kick.
 Just a minute later, however, Roberts assisted Abraham for the second goal of the match, which ultimately ended 5–1 in England's favour.

 On 6 July 2016, Abraham was one of four Chelsea players named in Aidy Boothroyd's squad for the U19 European Championship.
 He featured in three out of four matches as England were eliminated by Italy in the semi-final.

-Abraham also received his first England U21 call-up on 29 September 2016.
+Abraham received his first England U21 call-up on 29 September 2016.
 He made his first appearance for the team on 6 October, coming on as a substitute with eight minutes remaining against Kazakhstan in a qualifier for the U21 European Championships to help England to a 1–0 victory which secured the nation's progression to the tournament proper.
-He made his full debut for the U21s in their final group stage match against Bosnia and Herzegovina and netted twice in a 5–0 victory for England.
+He made his full debut for the U21s in their final qualifying group match against Bosnia and Herzegovina and netted twice in a 5–0 victory for England.

 The following year, he was named in the England squad for the 2017 UEFA European Under-21 Championship in Poland.
 He scored his first, and only goal for the tournament in the semi-final against Germany.
 England ultimately lost the match after a penalty shoot-out, with Abraham one of the players who missed his spot-kick.

 On 18 May 2018, having been omitted from England's squad for the 2018 FIFA World Cup, Abraham was recalled to the under-20 side for the Toulon Tournament in France where they had been drawn in a group alongside Qatar, China and Mexico.
 On 27 May, England opened their title defence with a 2–1 win over China in which Abraham scored the winning goal.
 He did not feature in the subsequent match against Mexico but returned to score in a 4–0 win over Qatar which saw England qualify for the semi-finals where they were drawn against Scotland.
 Abraham was only used as a late substitute as England defeated Scotland but was selected to start in the final where they met Mexico.
-There he was unlucky not to score, hitting the post in the second half, but helped England claim their third successive title with a 2–1 win.
+There he failed to score, hitting the post in the second half, but England won their third successive title with a 2–1 win.

 On 27 May 2019, Abraham was included in England's 23-man squad for the 2019 UEFA European Under-21 Championship.